-Exam format: Problems based, similar to problems assigned from the textbook.
-Each exam, in total, will be scheduled for 3 hours and you will be permitted to bring writing materials, a calculator and 2 sheets of notes (8.5" x 11" pages, double sided).
+The exams will consist of a combination of multiple choice questions and problems, similar to problems assigned from the textbook.
+You will be permitted to bring writing materials, a calculator and 2 sheets of notes (8.5" x 11" pages, double sided) to each exam.
 YOU MAY NOT USE MORE THAN 2 SHEETS OF PAPER.
 Note sheets must be handwritten and personally created by you.
-This means that material from another source must go through your eyes, into your brain, and then be transferred onto the page by hand writing it.
-The pages cannot be photocopied from some other source.
-Typed note sheets will be taken away at the exam.
+This means that material from another source must go through your eyes, into your brain, and then be transferred onto the page by writing it by hand.
+The pages cannot be photocopied from some other source (including your notes).
+Photocopied & typed note sheets will be taken away at the exam.
 Under no circumstances can you use notes prepared by another student.